 And tried many-many more, e.g. herding, dock diving, dog frisbee, treibball, balance training and so on.
 And will keep going on for sure.

 And what do I do in the absence of dogs?
-Well, prepare myself to triathlon contests, poking the plants in my garden (I’m a horticultural engineer by my original profession), going hiking or write an article to my blog.
+Well, bouldering is my new hobby (though my shoulder is not fascinated), poking the plants in my garden is an older one (I’m a horticultural engineer by my original profession), going hiking or write an article to my blog.
 About dogs, what else.